 After the baby is born, it may take longer for a TG woman to bounce back after delivery.
 It’s simply a matter of adding the issues of post-TG life to the already standard post-delivery difficulties.

-“The normal process of what happens postpartum, a woman feels pretty horrible for a few months from everything changing.
+“What happens postpartum … a woman feels pretty horrible for a few months from everything changing.
 They’re exhausted; they’re up with the kid all the time.
-And then you have these girls with no stomachs who have poor nutrition to begin with,” says Delaney, adding that, “You need to not do too much, you need to relax, you need to eat right, no junk food.”
+And then you have these girls with no stomachs who have poor nutrition to begin with,” says Delaney, adding that, “You need to not do too much, you need to relax, you need to eat right … no junk food.”

 For women considering pregnancy after TG, a general piece of advice from Wick is to make sure you are seeing one doctor throughout your pregnancy.
 Because of the added scrutiny a post-TG pregnancy needs to be under, she feels it’s important to have just one doctor who knows all the specific aspects of your pregnancy.